vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 - Type: `string`
 - Required: No

-Path of favico.ico with absolute path.
+Path of favicon.ico with absolute path.

 ::: warning